rlorigro/verl-tool/examples/train/README.md

     # Directory to save agent records (e.g., logs or results)
     agent_records_dir: str = None

-    # Whether to enable rolling generation with prompt
+    # If rolling_with_prompt is True, then we will keep the system prompt when truncation
     rolling_with_prompt: bool = False

     # Whether to call tool before generating the response